The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading: Background

 \subsection{NFT Trading}

-An NFT (Non-Fungible Token) is a unique on-chain identifier that typically refers to digital files.
-The \textit{tokenId} and contract address represent a unique NFT on the blockchain.
-The first transfer event of an NFT is also called the minted event, showing the publishing of an NFT on the blockchain.
+An NFT (Non-Fungible Token) is a unique on-chain identifier that typically refers to digital files, such as photos.
+Most NFTs are built using the ERC-721 standard~\cite{official_erc721}, which defines the primary interface for users to own, trade, and manage their tokens through a smart contract.
+NFTs are transferred on-chain using functions displayed by Figure \ref{fig: erccode}.
+The transfer of an NFT involves the \textit{from} and \textit{to} addresses, which represent the propagation of the NFT, and the \textit{tokenId} and contract address, which together represent a unique NFT on the blockchain\footnote{We only discuss ERC-721 NFT in this paper.}.
+Within a collection, each \textit{tokenId} is different.
+The first transfer of an NFT is also called the minted event, which shows the publishing of an NFT on the blockchain.

 NFTs are often purchased on various trading platforms, such as OpenSea.
-Regarding OpenSea, as shown in Figure \ref{fig: sellandbuy}, there are two main ways to purchase an NFT. \textbf{1) }instant sale (Black), where an NFT is listed at a fixed price, and a buyer can purchase it immediately, with a portion of the trading value being transferred to OpenSea's official wallet as service fees. \textbf{2) }auction(Green), where buyers place bids on an NFT, and sellers can accept the offer.
+Regarding OpenSea, as shown in Figure \ref{fig: sellandbuy}, there are two main ways to purchase an NFT. \textbf{1) }instant sale, where an NFT is listed at a fixed price, and a buyer can purchase it immediately, with a portion of the trading value being transferred to OpenSea's official wallet as service fees. \textbf{2) }auction, where buyers place bids on an NFT, and sellers can accept the offer.
 In this case, the sellers pay the service fees (part of the auction price) to OpenSea.
 The payment token for the auction is WETH~\cite{WrappedEther}.